 It’s not just you.
 The climate crisis is making us all unwell.
 But not just you.
 The climate crisis is affecting certain communities disproportionately.
 And it’s not just the climate crisis…

-During the past five years, the term ‘eco-anxiety’ has been popularised to talk about the negative impact of the climate emergency on our wellbeing.
-In It’s Not Just You, climate activist Tori Tsui reframes eco-anxiety as a mental health crisis that encompasses many injustices, arguing that it is deeply entrenched in societal issues including racism, sexism and ableism, as well as in capitalism.
+During recent years, the term ‘eco-anxiety’ has been popularised to talk about the negative impact of the climate emergency on our wellbeing.
+In It’s Not Just You, climate activist Tori Tsui reframes eco-anxiety as a mental health crisis that encompasses many injustices and is deeply entrenched in racism, sexism, ableism and, above all, capitalism.

-This is the first truly intersectional book to explore the relationship between mental health and the climate crisis.
-It draws on the wisdom of diverse environmental advocates who have been on the frontlines long before our understandings of eco-anxiety became an issue in the global north.
-Each chapter features either an excerpt or interview with a marginalised activist including BIPOC, activists from the global south, women, queer activists and disabled activists.
+This is the first intersectional book to explore the relationship between mental health and the climate crisis.
+Tori Tsui draws on the wisdom of diverse environmental advocates who have been on the frontlines long before eco-anxiety became an issue in the global north.
+Chapters include interviews with marginalised activists including BIPOC, activists from the global south, women, queer activists and disabled activists.

 Get a FREE ebook by joining our mailing list today!

 Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.

 By clicking 'Sign me up' I confirm that I'd like to receive updates, special offers, including partner offers, and other information from Simon & Schuster Inc. and the Simon & Schuster family of companies.
 I understand I can change my preference through my account settings or unsubscribe directly from any marketing communications at any time.
 We will send you an email with instructions on how to redeem your free ebook, and associated terms.

 More to Explore